Welcome To The White Gull Inn

 Fran and the Redmanns created the Early American Buffet, which consisted of roast turkey and ham, baked beans, corn bread and homemade butter, churned by the young staff in the dining room.

 The most popular meal started by the Redmanns, and one the inn is famous for today, is the traditional Door County fish boil.
 Until the 1950's, the meal, consisting of boiled fresh whitefish or lake trout, boiled red potatoes, rye bread and cherry pie, had enjoyed popularity in backyard and church picnics, but had not been discovered by the general public.
 In back of the inn, in the shade of the century old maple trees, Andy created a flagstone patio surrounded by a cedar hedge.
 Tables and chairs were set up for guests to watch the catch of the day prepared before them over an open fire.
 Andy boiled the fish, Elsie prepared the breads and pies, and Fran entertained the guests with her accordion.
 That first year, the fish boil was held one night a week.
 Today, the fish boil is served four evenings a week, and guests make reservations weeks ahead, especially in summer.

 The Redmanns owned the inn for five years.
 Afterwards they bought an old cherry orchard on the Fish Creek bluff, where they eventually established the Settlement Courtyard Inn and Shops complex.

 The White Gull then underwent two more ownership changes.
-In 1972, Jan and Andy Coulson, the current owners, arrived, beginning an era that has lasted longer than any other owner.
+In 1972, Jan and Andy Coulson arrived, beginning an era that has lasted longer than any other owner.
 (The White Gull story from 1972 until the present is contained in our blog.)